A colorless solution suddenly turns deep blue!

 What is the role of sodium hydrogen sulfate in the experiment?

-Sodium hydrogen sulfate, being an acidic salt, has a hydrogen atom in its formula.
-This means that this salt releases protons when dissolved in water, forming an acidic medium.
+Sodium hydrogen sulfate NaHSO4 can release protons H+ when dissolved in water, forming an acidic medium.
 This acidic medium is necessary for the reaction to take place.

 How does sodium hydrogen sulfate release protons?
 Firstly, when this salt dissolves, it splits into two ions: a potassium ion and a hydrogen sulfate ion: